 The value-added tax has seen remarkable expansion in recent decades.
-Its popularity in large part is driven by the belief that among the class of production-efficient tax instruments it perhaps has the best enforcement properties.
+Its popularity in large part stems from the belief that among the class of production-efficient tax instruments it perhaps has the best enforcement properties.
 By creating (1) third-party information on firm-to-firm transactions; (2) tax withholding at the upstream production stages; and (3) asymmetric cheating incentives between sellers and buyers, a VAT facilitates tax compliance (Waseem, 2019).
-The revenue gains from these mechanisms, however, need to be weighed up against the losses arising from revenue-worsening mechanisms built into a VAT: (1) the destination principle that necessitates the payment of refund on exports, and (2) the lack of third-party reporting on B2C transactions, and (3) broken VAT chains that give rise to phenomena such as invoice mills.
-These mechanisms are emphasized a great deal in the policy literature (see, for example, Bird & Gendron, 2007), but due mainly to a lack of empirical evidence are largely absent from the economic literature.
+But the tax also contains built-in mechanisms that may worsen tax compliance: (1) the destination principle necessitates the payment of refund on exports; (2) the last-mile problem eliminates paper trail at the end of the supply chain; and (3) broken VAT chains give rise to invoice mills.
+These mechanisms are emphasized a great deal in the policy literature, but due mainly to a lack of empirical evidence are largely absent from the economic literature.
 This paper fills the gap by casting light on the nature and strength of these mechanisms in a representative emerging economy.

-For this purpose, I leverage a novel tax reform that seriously weakens the incentives of firms to misreport their VAT outcomes.
-The variation allows me to infer the level of misreporting in the treated industries as it existed at the baseline and study the mechanisms underlying it.
+I leverage a novel tax reform that eliminates firms' incentives to misreport outcomes.
+This allows me to infer the level of misreporting in the treated industries at the baseline and study mechanisms underlying it.
 I document four key facts.
-First, the evaded VAT constitutes a significant part of the tax base, lowering the effective tax rate by nearly 2-3 percentage points.
-Second, while the evasion is stronger in the later stages of the supply chain, which predominantly deal in B2C transactions, to some extent it persists throughout the chain, suggesting that the third-party information built into the VAT does not mitigate tax evasion completely.
-Third, comparable level of noncompliance occurs in the export-related refunds with the overclaimed amount constituting around 3.4% of the exports.
+First, the evaded VAT constitutes a significant part of the tax base, amounting to nearly 31-46% of the potential revenue.
+Second, the evasion is not limited to the latter stages of the supply chain-where the last-mile problem is worse-but runs deep into the supply chain.
+This suggests that on their own the self-enforcement mechanisms built into a VAT do not deter tax evasion fully.
+Third, overclaiming of export-related refunds is a key channel through which VAT evasion occurs: the overclaimed amount constitutes 11-23% of the potential revenue.
 Finally, invoice mills are an important conduit through which the overclaim of refund takes place.
-A vast majority of the output involved in their invoices (>80%) ends up in the refund claims of exporters.
-Roughly 37% of the amount overclaimed as refunds is based on invoices issued by mills.
-The results have important policy implications, highlighting that in weak-enforcement, large-informality settings of developing economies modern tax instruments do not work the same way they do in the standard economic models.
-Optimal tax theory and policy advice to developing economies needs to adjust to these realities.
+More than 80% of their output is booked to exporters, who use it to obtain excessive refunds.
+Of the amount overclaimed as refund, nearly 37% is based on invoices issued by invoice mills.
+The results have important policy implications, highlighting the wide gulf between theory and practice of a modern tax instrument in weak enforcement setting.
+Optimal tax theory and policy advice to developing economies must take this difference into account.

-&lt;sup>28Early in Figure A.VIII denotes the level of activity reported in the first six months after registration
+22Early in Figure A.VIII denotes the level of activity reported in the first six months after registration